risingwavelabs/risingwave-docs-legacy/cloud/project-connect-to-a-project.md

 2. Click **Switch** in the top right corner to switch users, and then choose a startup mode.

-    - For default users, RisingWave Cloud offers the `psql` command and a general `Connection String` for a quick connection.
+    - RisingWave Cloud creates a default user for every provisioned project since v1.7.1.
+The default user is authenticated with a temporary token under the OAuth 2.0 protocol to ease the burden on developers.
+For default users, RisingWave Cloud offers the `psql` command and a general `Connection String` for a quick connection.

     - Alternatively, you can create a new user, RisingWave Cloud offers `psql`, `Connection String`, `Parameters Only`, `Java`, `Node.js`, `Python`, and `Golang` as connection options.